flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## Implemented Features for Testing

-### GSX Integration
-We are testing GSX's own systems integrating with the A32NX's own backend boarding and fueling system.
-See technical details in the respective [GitHub Pull Request #7695](https://github.com/flybywiresim/a32nx/pull/7695){target=new}.

-Documentation on usage and caveats can be found in the [FlypadOS3 Ground Documentation](../feature-guides/flypados3/ground.md)

-### RMP Navigation Tuning

-We are testing the ability of the radio management panel to tune navigational aids.
-See technical details in the respective [GitHub Pull Request #7241](https://github.com/flybywiresim/a32nx/pull/7241){target=new}.

-### Fine-Tuning Engine Parameters

-We are further turning our engine primary parameters in regard to EGT and fuel flow in a two-part implementation.
-See technical details in the respective [GitHub Pull Request #7542](https://github.com/flybywiresim/a32nx/pull/7542){target=new}.

 ### Flight Warning System (FWS)

 We are testing the new FWS (Flight Warning System) which replaces the previous provisional system.